Skip to main content

 Long-term side effects of chemotherapy can include:

-Menstrual changes: If you are younger and and have not had your uterus removed as a part of treatment, changes in menstrual periods are a common side effect of chemo.
+Menstrual changes: If you are younger and have not had your uterus removed as a part of treatment, changes in menstrual periods are a common side effect of chemo.
 But even if your periods stop while you are on chemo, you might still be able to get pregnant.
 Getting pregnant while receiving chemo is not safe, as it could lead to birth defects and interfere with treatment.
 This is why it’s important to discuss your options for birth control with your doctor if you are pre-menopausal before treatment and are sexually active.
 Patients who have finished treatment (like chemo) can often go on to have children, but it's important to talk to your doctor about when it is safe to do so.

 Neuropathy: Some drugs used to treat vaginal cancer, including paclitaxel and cisplatin, can damage nerves outside of the brain and spinal cord.
 The injury can sometimes lead to symptoms like numbness, pain, burning or tingling sensations, sensitivity to cold or heat, or weakness, mainly in the hands and feet.
 This is called peripheral neuropathy.
-In most cases it gets better or even goes away once treatment stops, but it might last a long time in some people.
+In most cases, it gets better or even goes away once treatment stops, but it might last a long time in some people.

 Nephrotoxicity: Cisplatin, the main chemo drug used to treat vaginal cancer, can damage the kidneys (called nephrotoxicity).
 Many times the damage is preventable and reversible, but sometimes the damage may be long-lasting.
 Often, there are no symptoms, but the damage can be seen on bloodwork done routinely while chemo is given.
 If the kidneys show damage, the cisplatin is usually stopped and carboplatin may be used instead.